rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 ## Our goals for this summer

-We want to learn more about the technologies on our technology stack and other related technologies which are using in the industry.
-And our final aim for this summer is to give our best shot at it and do our tasks, in the best way possible.
-And of course yes!
-We are going learn so much! 💻📚😌 Both of us share our knowledge with each other.
+We want to learn more about the technologies from the technology stack of OpenDF and other related technologies which being used in the industry.
+And our final aim for this summer is to give our best shot at it and do our tasks, in the best possible way.
+And of course yes!, We are going learn so much! 💻📚😌 Both of us share our knowledge with each other.
 Most of the times we do self studies in separate machines and discuss the things that we have learnt.
 That is a better a way to learn quickly.
 We want to continue this throughout this summer. 😌

 And most importantly, we all know that a work like this can be very stressful.
 But it depends on how we embrace it.
 So why don't we enjoy it instead - which is the exact thing we do. 😎💃 Our team find these works more entertaining than frustrating, which makes it more interesting in return.